The following general standards govern requirements for graduation from QACPS:

 - A student who would be eligible to graduate but for attaining credit in either English 12 or Algebra II may obtain that credit by taking a State-approved examination and achieving a passing score.

-- Any make-up credits must have prior County approval.
+- All recovery credits must have prior district approval.

 - Students with a 3.5+ GPA who complete 2 credits of the same World Language, 3 credits of Math (including Algebra II), 4 credits of English, and 3 credits of Science will qualify for the Maryland Scholars Recognition Program.

 In an effort to prepare students for a rapidly changing workplace, QACPS has organized its program of study around career clusters and pathways.
 Career clusters are broad groupings of occupations and industries based on commonalities of services and function.